Sayantan40/Naruto-vs-Sasuke-2D-game-/README.md

 # Naruto vs Sasuke 2D Game using pygame.

 Python Programming Language is used to create the 2D game python version 3.8.0.
-The Library used is pygame version 2.1.0 along with the necessary concepts of programming of language.
+The Library used is pygame version 2.1.0 along with the necessary concepts of Computer programming of language.

 # # What is pygame ?